What guides your giving? Learn how David M. Rubenstein, co-founder and co-chairman of The Carlyle Group, approaches his philanthropy

 Continuing his love of literacy

-These days, Rubenstein still reads about two books a week, and reading and literacy also are an important component of his philanthropy.
+These days, David still reads about two books a week and reading and literacy also are an important component of his philanthropy.
 He underwrites the National Book Festival, and sponsors a dinner to promote historical literacy and bipartisanship within Congress, a gathering that brings together lawmakers from both sides of the aisle and authors such as Doris Kearns Goodwin.
 His early years spent in the public library continue to have a profound impact on his life and now on the lives of others.